Bit Dimensions and Definitions

 Downcut

-The spirals move the chips DOWN towards the cutting edge, this means that the action of the spirals on the edge of the material is downwards which can help prevent splintering or the creation of a lip at the top, but if you are cutting all the way through a material can transfer the splintering/lip to the bottom surface.
+The spirals move the chips DOWN towards the cutting edge, meaning that the action of the spirals on the edge of the material is downwards, which can help prevent splintering or the creation of a lip at the top.
+However, if you are cutting all the way through a material, it can transfer the splintering/lip to the bottom surface.

 Compression